October 8, 2022

 SUPERDOG

-Today’s route to Lourenzá was mostly filled with climbing uphill with wide sweeping views of the surrounding landscape.
+Today’s route to Lourenzá was mostly filled with climbing uphill, offering wide, sweeping views of the surrounding landscape.

 Around 9:45 am, I spotted a man walking toward me who was clearly not a pilgrim.
 He was wearing a blaze orange vest and camouflage pants.
-At first I suspected he was some sort of hunter.
+At first, I suspected he was a hunter.
 His attire seemed to hint at that, and it was October.
 But then I noticed he had a hound dog on a super long orange lead rope.

 The dog, for his part, was dutifully going in and out of the woods sniffing.
 He returned to the road as we crossed paths, and that’s when I noticed he was wearing the type of dog harness you’d see on a K-9 working dog, and it had a name tape attached to the side that read, “superdog.”